ywyeli/UniDrive/README.md

 ## About

 `UniDrive` is a novel framework designed to address the challenge of generalizing perception models across multi-camera configurations.
-- To the best of our knowledge, \textbf{UniDrive} presents the first comprehensive framework designed to generalize vision-centric 3D perception models across diverse camera configurations.
+- To the best of our knowledge, UniDrive presents the first comprehensive framework designed to generalize vision-centric 3D perception models across diverse camera configurations.
-- We introduce a novel strategy that transforms images into a unified virtual camera space, enhancing robustness to camera parameter variations.
+- We introduce a novel strategy that transforms images into a unified virtual camera space, enhancing the robustness for camera parameter variations.
 - We propose a virtual configuration optimization strategy that minimizes projection error, improving model generalization with minimal performance degradation.
 - We contribute a systematic data generation platform along with a 160,000 frames multi-camera dataset, and benchmark evaluating perception models across varying camera configurations.

-Visit our [project page]() to explore more examples. :blue_car:
+Visit our [project page](https://wzzheng.net/UniDrive) to explore more examples. :blue_car:

 ## :hammer_and_wrench: UniDrive Pipeline